-Geography Researcher and University Lecturer/Tutor.
+Geography Researcher and University Lecturer.
 Research Interests Include: Political, Cultural and Critical Geography; Migration; Governance and Governmentality; Identity Construction and Representation; Critical Discourse Analysis; Political Discourse; Media Discourse; Visual Communication.

 Recently, authorities organizing the forthcoming World Cup in Brazil (2014) and in Qatar (2022) have been heavily criticized for the treatment of migrant workers.
 The BBC reported on how migrant workers in Brazil were treated like “slaves” on infrastructural projects related to the 2014 World Cup, such as the development of the Sao Paulo airport.
 Likewise, Amnesty International published a report on an array of mistreatment’s against migrant workers in Qatar (report available here).
 Notably, this report points to how employers are retaining documents and passports, leaving migrants “undocumented” and therefore open to being detained by authorities.